Navigation

 1. Offer An Escalation Clause

-An escalation clause is a provision added to a contract stating that the buyer will escalate their offer above the highest sales price submitted.
-The buyer’s contract price is automatically escalated without the need to resubmit a new contract or amend an existing one.
+An escalation clause states that buyers will escalate their offer above the highest sales price submitted.
+The buyer's offer price is automatically escalated without the need to amend an existing contract.
 This clause usually has a maximum escalation amount.
-When a bidding war takes place, this tactic keeps your offer at the top of the list.
+This tactic keeps your offer at the top when a bidding war occurs.

 include and escalation clause to get your offer acceptedHere’s an example: